Will I have access to any of my genetic information?

 I don’t like needles and have fainted in the past/very difficult veins?

-Blood samples are taken by experienced nurses who will insure that you are lying down for blood sampling, we also use warming pads to help.
+Blood samples are taken by experienced nurses who will ensure that you are lying down for blood sampling, we also use warming pads to help.

 Will the test find out if I am ill or have a disease?